 - 1. If your upgrade involves an expansion unit conversion, collect your logical partition configuration data after the expansion unit is converted. - 2.
-System plan functions such as Create a System Plan and Export a System Plan are not available for POWER7 systems that are managed by the Integrated Virtualization Manager (IVM).
+System plan functions, such as creating a system plan or exporting a system plan are not available for POWER7 systems that are managed by the Integrated Virtualization Manager (IVM).